 A crucial implicit assumption made for these arguments to hold is that, no matter the auction mechanism chosen at each stage, the seller gets to observe perfectly a sample of the value distribution of each (or at least one in the symmetric case) buyer.
-In many application, this is unfortunately not true.
+In many applications, this is unfortunately not true.
 Consider for instance the posted price mechanism, then the feedback actually received is only whether the value is above - or below - current price.
-Similarly, if reserve prices in second price auctions are too high, bidders might decide to opt-out the current auction (as in posted price, see also the discussions on lazy vs eager auctions) and/or the seller might only have her revenue as a feedback, because she is using some black-box to actually run the auction.
+Similarly, if reserve prices in second price auctions are too high, bidders might decide to opt-out the current auction (as in posted price, see also the discussions on lazy vs eager auctions) and/or the seller might only have her revenue as feedback, because she is using some black-box tool to actually run the auction.

-This setting are called with \textsl{partial feedback} and are closely related to the multi-armed bandit scenarii, and therefore similar techniques (quickly recalled in the following section, see \cite{bubeck2012regret,lattimore2020bandit,slivkins2019introduction} for more details) can be used.
+This setting is called with \textsl{partial feedback} and are closely related to the multi-armed bandit scenarii, and therefore similar techniques (quickly recalled in the following section, see \cite{bubeck2012regret,lattimore2020bandit,slivkins2019introduction} for more details) can be used.